MarcoPredatoro/NewBodyTracking/README.md

 Click on star sky material and drag and drop the space-galaxy-background.jpeg to the Sperical (HDR) parameter

+Click on the ClawMaterial material and drag and drop the scales texture into the square next to the albedo field.

 #### 5.2) Applied Reset Materials

 For the PointsBar material: In the scene view click Canvas > pointsImage, in its inspector drag and drop the PointsBar material to the materials parameter of the Image Component.